If you’re thinking about taking on an apprentice, congratulations!

 Across Australia and New Zealand, governments are offering incentives to help get young people into apprenticeships.

 The New Zealand Government is currently offering business owners an incentive to take on apprentices, called Apprenticeship Boost, which subsidises wages for first- and second-year apprentices.
-It’s a response to the economic impacts of Covid-19 and is available until August 2022.
+It’s a response to the economic impacts of Covid-19 and is available until the end of December 2023.
 Here’s how to apply.

 There’s also a special adult training program called Mana in Mahi, for those who need extra help to get into long-term work, which may suit your needs.